MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-calling-policy.md

 ### Inbound calls can be routed to call groups

-This controls whether incoming calls can be forwarded to a call group.
+This setting controls whether incoming calls can be forwarded to a call group.

 ### Allow delegation for inbound and outbound calls

-This enables inbound calls to be routed to delegates, allowing delegates to make outbound calls on behalf of the users for whom they have delegated permissions.
+This setting enables inbound calls to be routed to delegates, allowing delegates to make outbound calls on behalf of the users for whom they have delegated permissions.
 For more information, see [Share a phone line with a delegate](https://support.office.com/article/share-a-phone-line-with-a-delegate-16307929-a51f-43fc-8323-3b1bf115e5a8).

 ### Prevent toll bypass and send calls through the PSTN

-Setting this to **On** will send calls through the PSTN and incur charges rather than going through the network and bypassing the tolls.
+Setting this to **On** will send calls through the PSTN and incur charges rather than sending them through the network and bypassing the tolls.

 ### Busy on Busy is available while in a call

-Busy options (Busy on Busy) is a new setting in Teams calling policies that allows you to configure how incoming calls are handled when a user is already in a call or conference or has a call placed on hold.
+Busy on Busy (Busy Options)) is a new setting in Teams calling policies that allows you to configure how incoming calls are handled when a user is already in a call or conference or has a call placed on hold.
 New or incoming calls can be rejected with a busy signal.
 You can enable busy options at a tenant level or at a user level.
 Regardless of how their busy options are configured, users in a call or conference or those with a call on hold are not prevented from initiating new calls or conferences.
 This setting is disabled by default.